ercanlab/2024_Breimann_et_al/README.md

 Computation was performed in parallel on the cluster and using AWS (Amazon Web Services).

 To correct for z-dependent signal loss, a quadratic function was fitted to the detected spots and used to correct the spot intensity throughout the embryo.
-[Z correction](https://github.com/PreibischLab/RS-FISH/blob/master/src/main/java/corrections/ZCorrection.java)
+[Z correction](https://github.com/PreibischLab/RS-FISH/blob/9f99b29e61ceba594b184a881c9fae8301b32aa2/src/main/java/corrections/MaskFiltering.java)

 A gamma function was fitted to the histogram of all found detections, and the maximum of the curve was set to 1 to normalize intensity detection between different embryos in order to allow quantification of transcript numbers.
+[Gamma function](https://github.com/PreibischLab/RS-FISH/blob/master/src/main/java/corrections/ZCorrection.java)